r-hub/blog/content/post/2020-05-25-rbuildignore/index.md

       ".project", ".seed", ".settings", ".tm_properties")
 ```

+Note that `R CMD build` will _silently_ remove files from the bundled package, which [is a source of weird errors](https://www.mail-archive.com/r-package-devel@r-project.org/msg01325.html).
+For instance, if you wrote a wrong pattern in `.Rbuildignore` that ends up removing one of your R files, R CMD check will complain about a function not existing and you might be a bit puzzled.

+### .Rbuildignore

 So, if your package source features any file or directory that is not known, not standard, and also not listed in the common exclusions, then you need to add it to [`.Rbuildignore`](https://cran.r-project.org/doc/manuals/R-exts.html#index-_002eRbuildignore-file).

 As written in "Writing R extensions", _"To exclude files from being put into the package, one can specify a list of exclude patterns in file .Rbuildignore in the top-level source directory.
 These patterns should be Perl-like regular expressions (see the help for regexp in R for the precise details), one per line, to be matched case-insensitively against the file and directory names relative to the top-level package source directory."_.